Archive

 And it won’t happen NOT because of legitimate differences in tactics, style and tone within the conservation community.
 The conservation community is diverse, which is usually a strength.

-(but those mild mannered conservationsits somehow can abandon their moderate, reserved stance to exaggerate the impacts of windmills on birds – but ignore or downplay bird mortality caused by power lines.
+(but those mild mannered conservationists somehow can abandon their moderate, reserved stance to exaggerate the impacts of windmills on birds – but ignore or downplay bird mortality caused by power lines.
 I even heard absurd testimony about opportunities to improve bird habitat in power line ROW.
 Why is that?
 Could it have anything to do with financial interests in mitigation and relationships with PSE&G?)

 Projects of this magnitude and political profile warrant unity and aggressive political tactics.